Customization Guide

 line_type = "solid", # Line type: "solid", "dashed", "dotted"

-marker_color = NULL, # Marker color (defaults to line color)
+marker_color = NULL, # Color of markers (NULL -> uses line color)

 )